One Step to Efficient Synthetic Data: Deriving an Efficient DP Estimator for the Beta Distribution

-We assume that $X_1,\ldots, X_n \iid \mathrm{Beta}(\alpha,\beta)$, where $\alpha,\beta\geq 1$, and our goal is to produce differentially private (DP) synthetic data.
 Often, to ensure finite sensitivity, the data are clamped to artificial bounds $[a,b]$, introducing bias in the DP estimate.
-Typically, these bounds are fixed in $n$, resulting in asymptotically negligible noise, but $O_p(1)$ bias.
+Naive bounds are fixed in $n$, resulting in asymptotically negligible noise, but $O_p(1)$ bias.
 However, we show that it is possible to increase the bounds in $n$ to produce both noise and bias of order $o_p(n^{-1/2})$, resulting in an efficient DP estimator.
-We show through simulations that using this estimator along with Algorithm \ref{alg:onestep} results in a DP sample with optimal asymptotics.
+We show through simulations that using this estimator along with Algorithm 1 results in a DP sample with optimal asymptotics.
 While we work with the beta distribution, this approach may be of value for other exponential family distributions as well.
+We note that the asymptotics of clamping bounds have appeared in other DP works, but which are not immediately applicable to our setting (e.g., \citealp{smith2011privacy,kamath2020private}).

 Recall that $n^{-1} \sum_{i=1}^n \log(X_i)$ and $n^{-1}\sum_{i=1}^n \log(1-X_i)$ are sufficient statistics for the beta distribution.
 We will add Laplace noise to each of these statistics to achieve differential privacy.
 However, the sensitivity of these quantities is unbounded.
 First we pre-process the data by setting $\twid X_i = \min\{\max(X_i,t),1-t\},$ where $t$ is a threshold that depends on $n$.
 Then the $\ell_1$-sensitivity of the pair of sufficient statistics is $\Delta(t) =2n^{-1}\left|\log(t)-\log(1-t)\right|$.
 We add independent noise to each of the statistics from the distribution $\mathrm{Laplace}\{\Delta(t)/\epsilon\}$, which results in $\ep$-DP versions of these statistics.
 Finally, we estimate $\theta=(\alpha,\beta)$ by plugging in the privatized sufficient statistics into the log-likelihood function and maximizing over $\theta$.
 The resulting parameter estimate satisfies $\ep$-DP by post-processing.